 The SBS – Silicon Bidirectional Switch is a symmetrical low power device used on trigger applications.
 The SBS is more versatile than the SIDAC.
-It also has an additional terminal (gate or G), which allows you to modify its trigger characteristics with small pulses of current (tens of uA).
+It also has an additional terminal (gate or G), which allows you to modify its trigger characteristics with small pulses of current (tens of microamperes (uA)).

 Its low cost, high speed and ability to trigger thyristor gates with high current values makes this device very useful in many applications.
 Silicon Bidirectional Switch is not only an improved version of the four-layer diode, but is manufactured as an integrated circuit consisting of transistors, diodes and resistors.

-The trigger of this device can perform exceeding the voltage V = 8 volts or applying a gate current I = 200uA.
+To trigger this device it is necessary to exceed the switching voltage V = 8 volts (VS1) or to apply a gate current I = 200uA.
+(IS1).